swutw/cpex_cv_forecasting/README.md

 2. Download updated images for the forecast: **python ./supplementary/download_daily_images_master.py**

 This will:
     - download images for the forecasting template.
-As long as not all images are available (i.e. some links did not work the first time), it will only download the missing images.
-If all images are present, it will re-download everything to update images to the last available time.
     - reports on status of images (e.g. tells you if they are not available).
     - saves all the available images in the _./figs/_ directory.